Are We Ready for Voice Search?

 In the second scenario, voice search develops into a genuine tool for searching the web.
 This involves a user being able to get results for their request, hear more results, navigate the webpage, proceed with their search, switch to another website and similar.

 As the functionality of voice search increases, consumers become more familiar with its pros and use it more often.
 So whichever scenario executes, we expect its popularity to grow.
 Thus, brands should consider several options and pursue whatever strategy makes the most sense for them.
-Either on mobile, as a mobile voice search result, or on smart speakers, as Google Home Action or an Alexa Skill.
+Either on mobile, as a mobile voice search result, or on smart speakers, like Google Home Action or an Alexa Skill.

 Even if you are skeptical about the idea of the voice search, think twice!
 Start observing it as a general marketing channel that is possible to be present in various different ways – like social media, rather than as a search channel only.